WenyiXu1994/Box-Office-Revenue-Prediction-Project/README.md

 # Box-Office-Revenue-Prediction-Project
 This project used data scraped from the TMDB website to predict if a movie would be a big box office.
+We classified all the movies into three classes: 1.
+Lucrative movies; 2.
+Break-even movies; 3.
+Money-losing movies.
 Details description of this project are in file "Final Report.pdf".

 ## File Descriptions